 To qualify for free school meals, parents or carers must receive one or more of these benefits:

 - child tax credit, provided your annual income as assessed by HM Revenue and Customs does not exceed £16,190.
 If you receive working tax credit you will not be entitled unless you’re in receipt of a four-week run-on

 - guarantee element of state pension credit

 - support under part VI of the Immigration and Asylum Act 1999

 We urge families to be sure to claim this service even if your child is in Reception, year 1 or 2.
 Part of our school budget (£1,300 per child per year) is determined by the number of pupils receiving free school meals.
 By claiming this, you will actually be helping to ensure maximum resources for your child within the school.
 Your child will also be eligible to receive free milk throughout their time at school.
 If you need further advice please speak to our office team, they will be pleased to help you and give you all relevant information and forms.

 From September 2014 every child in Reception, Year 1 and Year 2 receives a free school meal under the Universal Free School Meal offer.

 All school meals are served in the dining hall which is adjacent to the kitchens.
 The school operates 2 sittings per day, with the younger children and older buddy table leaders taking first sitting.

-For Year 3, 4, 5 and 6 children, if you wish your child to have school meals please send the correct dinner money – currently £2.00 per day (in a named envelope) on a Monday morning for the whole week.
+For Year 3, 4, 5 and 6 children, if you wish your child to have school meals please send the correct dinner money – currently £2.30 per day (in a named envelope) on a Monday morning for the whole week or pay via Parentpay in advance.
 School meals are excellent and cooked on the premises.